Galzai/TauRD-Autonomous-2019/README.md

   Need to add distance from cone detection from AirSim

 - Cone detection:
-  Tested and working , neural detection net is currently not fully traind.
+  Tested and working. cone detection net is currently not fully trained.

 - Cone distance estimation:
   Implemented distance detection using zed camera (Tested and working, accuracy not yet tested)